vinay72/weather/README.md

 the remaining columns are going to be the Temperature, Pressure and Humidity for the next five days.
  <br>
 ### Redux
 A predictable state container for JavaScript apps.
+You can start learning redux from visiting this link :-

 ### Getting Started